 Can I schedule an appointment?

-You can schedule an appointment by calling 304-285-7200, Monday – Friday 7 am – 5 pm, appointments are required for primary care, women’s health, physicals, allergy injections depression/anxiety, chronic dermatology issues, and medication refills.
+You can schedule an appointment by calling 304-285-7200, Monday through Friday from 7 am to 5 pm.
+Appointments are required for primary care, women’s health, physicals, allergy injections depression/anxiety, chronic dermatology issues, and medication refills.

 How do I pay for my visit and services at Student Health?

 We will bill your health insurance carrier.
 You will pay a co-pay, based on your insurance benefits, at the time of your appointment.
 There is also a self-pay option available with deposit at the time of service.

 There is free patient parking available at the clinic.
 You will park in the gated patient parking area and receive a validation ticket upon check-out.
 This is next to Decaled Lot 77.
 There is also a PRT station located nearby.